The Godfather: Critical response

-The Godfather has received overwhelming critical acclaim and is seen as one of the greatest and most influential films of all time, particularly of the gangster genre.
-On review aggregator Rotten Tomatoes, the film holds a 97% approval rating based on 148 reviews, with an average rating of 9.40/10.
+The Godfather has received widespread critical acclaim and is seen as one of the greatest and most influential films of all time, particularly of the gangster genre.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 97% based on 153 reviews, with an average rating of 9.4/10.
 The website's critics consensus reads, "One of Hollywood's greatest critical and commercial successes, The Godfather gets everything right; not only did the movie transcend expectations, it established new benchmarks for American cinema."
 Metacritic, which uses a weighted average, has assigned the film a score of 100 out of 100 based on 16 critic reviews, indicating "universal acclaim".

-Roger Ebert of the Chicago Sun Times praised Coppola's efforts to follow the storyline of the novel, the choice to set the film in the same time as the novel, and the film's ability to "absorb" the viewer over its three-hour run time.
-Ebert named The Godfather "The best film of 1972".
-The Chicago Tribunes Gene Siskel gave the film four out of four, commenting that it was "very good".

-The Village Voice's Andrew Sarris believed Brando portrayed Vito Corleone well and that his character dominated each scene it appeared in, but felt Puzo and Coppola had the character of Michael Corleone too focused on revenge.
+The Village Voice's Andrew Sarris believed Marlon Brando portrayed Vito Corleone well and that his character dominated each scene it appeared in, but felt Puzo and Coppola had the character of Michael Corleone too focused on revenge.
 In addition, Sarris stated that Richard Castellano, Robert Duvall, and James Caan were good in their respective roles.
-Pauline Kael of The New Yorker wrote "If ever there was a great example of how the best popular movies come out of a merger of commerce and art, “The Godfather” is it."
+Pauline Kael of The New Yorker wrote that "If ever there was a great example of how the best popular movies come out of a merger of commerce and art, The Godfather is it...[Coppola] has stayed very close to the book's greased-lightning sensationalism and yet has made a movie with the spaciousness and strength that popular novels such as Dickens' used to have."
+She concluded that "The Godfather is popular melodrama, but it expresses a new tragic realism."

+Roger Ebert of the Chicago Sun Times praised the casting by Coppola and Ruddy: "As the Irish cop, for example, they simply slide in Sterling Hayden and let the character go about his business."
+He wrote that "Coppola has found a style and a visual look for all this material so "The Godfather" becomes something of a rarity: a really good movie squeezed from a bestseller.
+The decision to shoot everything in period decor (the middle and late 1940s) was crucial; if they'd tried to save money as they originally planned, by bringing everything up-to-date, the movie simply wouldn't have worked.
+But it's uncannily successful as a period piece, filled with sleek, bulging limousines and postwar fedoras.
+Coppola and his cinematographer, Gordon Willis, also do some interesting things with the color photography.
+The earlier scenes have a reddish-brown tint, slightly overexposed and feeling like nothing so much as a 1946 newspaper rotogravure supplement."
+Ebert named The Godfather the best film of 1972.
+The Chicago Tribune's Gene Siskel gave the film four out of four, commenting that it was "very good".